algrant/multipaint/README.md

 # multipaint
 react paint canvas app

-# as simple as possible
+## as simple as possible
 let's directly use the canvas using pixels & the ImageData object https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Pixel_manipulation_with_canvas

-# general theory
+## general theory
-let's make an multipaint class
+let's make an multip$aint class

 data
  - img size
     width*height < 2^32 (based on using the BigUint32Array for index data...)

  - img pixel data
   - The Uint8ClampedArray contains [height × width × 4] bytes (8-bit unsigned integers) of data, with index values ranging from 0 to (height×width×4)-1.)
   -- Uint8ClampedArray